-The fast-food sector plays a dominant role in feeding our global population.
-On any given day around 84.8 million adults in the US, nearly one-third of the population, consume fast food.
-This sector continues to expand rapidly across developed and emerging markets.
-A significant portion of this consumption is linked to food items that wholly or partially involve meat and/or dairy products.
+For many fast-food companies, supply chain risks present growing challenges to supply security, sustainability ambitions, brand reputation, and financial growth.
+The fast-food sector plays a dominant role in feeding our global population, with around 84.8 million adults in the US (nearly one-third of the population) consuming fast food on any given day.
+This sector continues to expand rapidly in developed and emerging markets, with a significant portion of items sold being wholly or partially made from meat and dairy products.

 See our briefing on these issues to understand how climate and water risks affect quick-service restaurants, and why investors should engage on this issue.